deepakas/zeppelin-gallery/wikigraphvis/wikigraphvisreadme.md

 7. Create the reusable graph function
 8. Create the reusable displayForceLayout function to display in Force Layout format
 9. Create the reusable displaySankeyLayout
-10. Run Example  on big cities
+10. Run Example  on terms "Big_data" and "Data_science"

 ## 1. Add dependencies for databricks csv package.
 ```